letrieu/cloudflare-chatbot/README.md

 # Installation guide

-1. Clone this project
+1. Fork this project
 2. Go to [https://dash.cloudflare.com](https://dash.cloudflare.com/) > **Workers & Pages > Create Application > Pages**
-3. Connect to cloned project to create **Cloudflare Pages**
+3. Connect to your forked project to create **Cloudflare Pages**
 4. Go to your Page Setting and add **Workers AI Bindings**
 5. Deploy your project